-I dream of a pantry filled with jars of homemade jams and salsa, at least 30 jars of each.
+I would love to have a pantry filled with jars of homemade jams and salsa, at least 30 jars of each.
 That dream is a little far away right now, but I do have a few jars of jam on the shelf.
 This recipe is my first step toward filling the salsa shelf.
 My husband’s aunt makes amazing homemade pineapple salsa, which I will be trying to replicate one of these days.
 But for now, this fresh corn salsa will do.
-I adapted this recipe from a corn salsa in Better Homes and Gardens’ Can It cookbook, and it’s the perfect match for what I got from my farm share this week.
+I adapted this recipe from a corn salsa in the Better Homes and Gardens Can It! cookbook, and it’s the perfect match for what I got from my farm share this week.
 I think it’s absolutely delicious – tart from the lime, sweet from the corn, and just the right amount of spice.
 It will take great restraint for me to leave these jars in the cabinet past next week.
 The salsa is wonderful on its own, but you could also mix it with a mashed avocado for a quick, flavorful guacamole.

 4 ears of non-GMO corn